FuleChi/Digital-marketing-campaign/content/pages/info.md

   - elementId: ''
     colors: colors-f
     backgroundSize: full
-    text: >+
+    text: >
-      ## Some Fun Facts About Fule!
+      ## Fun Facts About Fule!

       When I'm not workig on a project, I am reading, listening to gospel music or dancing.

       My 4 most important values are Family, Spirituality, Personal Development and Wealth Creation.

       According to Roger James Hamilton's Wealth dynamics system, I belong to